Kylie Jenner welcomes baby girl

 “My pregnancy was one I chose not to do in front of the world,” Jenner said on Sunday.
 “I knew for myself I needed to prepare for this role of a lifetime in the most positive, stress free, and healthy way I knew how.”

-Jenner followed the Tweet with a video published to her YouTube channel showing intimate details of her life over the last last nine months.
+Jenner followed the Tweet with a video published on her YouTube channel showing intimate details of her life over the last nine months.
 There’s no news yet on the newborn’s name.